Q: Why do we need to manage deer?

 In July 2017, the EPA approved the registration of the PZP vaccine, Zonastat-D, as a restricted use product for contraception of female white-tailed deer via remote dart delivery.
 Application includes an initial priming dose followed by a booster at least 2 weeks later and an annual booster dose thereafter to maintain efficacy.
 PZP has been found to cause female deer to experience multiple estrous cycles, extending the deer breeding season and potentially leading to more deer-vehicle collisions and winter mortality due to over-exertion (Miller et al. 2004).
 Researchers at Cornell University concluded that multiple estrous cycles were responsible for attracting male deer from outside the research area, offsetting any potential population declines (Boulander et al. 2014).
 Costs for this method are reported to be approximately $500 per deer.

 Although these products have been federally registered by the EPA, state approval of deer management options and use of drugs in vertebrate wildlife is still required.
-Immunocontraceptives, like PZP and GonaCon, have not been approved by the Virginia Department of Game and Inland Fisheries (VDGIF) for general use in Virginia.
-An approved permit from the VDGIF would be required for use of these methods.
+Immunocontraceptives, like PZP and GonaCon, have not been approved by the Virginia Department of Wildlife Resources (DWR) for general use in Virginia.
+An approved permit from the DWR would be required for use of these methods.

 Q: What deer population control options are available for Fairfax County residents on private property?

-A: Population control options are available to residents on private properties in Fairfax County and are regulated by the Virginia Department of Game and Inland Fisheries (VDGIF).
-VDGIF authorizes an early archery season on private lands in Fairfax County.
-This season is determined by VDGIF and is separate from the Fairfax County Deer Management Program that is operated solely on public lands.
+A: Population control options are available to residents on private properties in Fairfax County and are regulated by the Virginia Department of Wildlife Resources (DWR).
+The DWR sets the hunting seasons and bag limits within Virginia and has authorized archery deer hunting on private lands in Fairfax County during the Urban Archery Season, Early Archery Season, Firearms Deer Season (archery tackle allowed; strict firearms restrictions apply in Fairfax County), and a Late NOVA Archery Season.
+Hunting on private property is separate from the Fairfax County Deer Management Program that is operated solely on public lands.
 The county program does not currently coordinate hunting on private property which also provides refuge and food that sustains deer and contributes to unregulated growth of white-tailed deer populations.
-According to VDGIF regulations, qualified bowhunters may legally hunt on private property from the first Saturday in September through the last Sunday in April.
+According to DWR regulations, qualified bowhunters may legally hunt on private property from the first Saturday in September through the last Sunday in April.
+All hunting must be conducted in accordance with county and state laws and regulations.
 For more specific information, click here.

 Q: What can be done to address property damage caused by deer?